polypheny/Website/community/gsoc/README.md

 ## Polypheny at GSoC

-_Polypheny-DB_ is a self-adaptive Polystore that provides cost- and workload aware access to heterogeneous data.
+_Polypheny-DB_ is a self-adaptive polystore that provides cost- and workload aware access to heterogeneous data.
 As a polystore, Polypheny-DB seamlessly combines different underlying data storage engines to provide good query performance independent of the type of workload.

 This is the first time we apply to be part of the Google Summer of Code.